“I did not want to write what the unlearned could not understand or what the learned would not care to read”

 November – Emergency Medicine and Critical Care

-On top of the regular scheduled content above, I also provide 2 unique aspects for the blog only:
+On top of the regular scheduled content above, I also have weekly scheduled content following the below schedule:

-- Every other Saturday, I will post a clinical question pertaining to the monthly topic that will provide a quick review of a blueprint topic.
+- I post a clinical question pertaining to the monthly topic that will provide a quick review of a blueprint topic.
 These will likely be clinical vignette questions with labs, images, radiography, etc..
 They will end with open-ended questions to reflect on.

 - The next Saturday, the answer will be posted with explanations and resources.